build-on-aws/content/posts/protect-your-data/01-protect-your-data-in-Amazon-RDS-against-disaster/index.md

 4. Click to expand **Additional configuration**
 5. Under **Backup**, supply the following (Figure 4):
    1. **Enable automated backups** is checked
-   2. **Backup retention period** is set from 1 to 35 days - this will determine the oldest point you can restore from
+   2. **Backup retention period** is set from 1 to 35 days - this will determine the oldest point from which you can restore
    3. **Backup window** is then the daily snapshot will be taken.
 You can use the [default values here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.BackupWindow), or set your own
    4. Note: when using the CLI or SDK you enable automated backups by using a positive nonzero value for retention period

 ![Configuring automated backups for RDS](images/tl5S7.png "Figure 4.
 Configuring automated backups for RDS")

-## Back up to another AWS Region
+## Back Up to Another AWS Region

 A discussed earlier, securing a copy of your data in another Region provides an additional layer of fault isolation to our defense in depth.
 Amazon RDS database can copy snapshots and transaction logs to a different AWS Region (Figure 1-⑦) when using [Oracle, PostgreSQL and Microsoft SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RDS_Fea_Regions_DB-eng.Feature.CrossRegionAutomatedBackups.html) database engines.